utah-explainability-fall22/utah-explainability-fall22.github.io/index.md

 ## Announcements

+* **8/22:** You uNID is assigned to a group for [paper discussions](https://utah-explainability-fall22.github.io//assignments/paper_discussions/).
+Please go to Canvas and open file "Groups" in "Modules" to see which group you belong to.

 * **8/16:** Please complete the background quiz in Canvas at your earliest convenience.
 This will be very helpful to me to know in how much detail I need to go when covering certain topics.

 * **8/16:** Please join Teams.